List of Supergirl characters: Jeremiah Danvers

-Jeremiah Danvers (portrayed by Dean Cain; seasons 1-2) is a scientist, an old friend of Superman, and Alex's biological father and Kara's foster father, who offered his services to the DEO by working with Hank to protect Kara ever since she was given to him by Superman.
+Jeremiah Danvers (Dean Cain; seasons 1–2) is a scientist, an old friend of Superman, and Alex's biological father and Kara's foster father, who offered his services to the DEO by working with Hank to protect Kara ever since she was given to him by Superman.
 Ten years earlier and under mysterious circumstances, he and Hank went to South America to capture J'onn J'onzz, with whom Jeremiah became friends after the alien saved him.
 When Hank caught up and saw them shake hands, he tried to kill J'onn, leading to a fight between Jeremiah and Hank while trying to keep Hank from killing J'onzz; Hank then stabbed Jeremiah, who later killed him in self-defense, collapsed on the ground, and was left for dead.
 He asked J'onzz to watch over his daughters.
 In the present, J'onn learns that Jeremiah not only survived the attack, but is also alive and being held at Project Cadmus.

 In season two, Jeremiah is rescued and attempts to reintegrate into his family and the DEO, but eventually betrays them to Cadmus.
 It is revealed that he made an uneasy alliance with Lillian Luthor to protect Alex and Kara from her, and that he has been cybernetically enhanced like Hank Henshaw.
 He later turns against Cadmus.

 In season five sometime after the Crisis, Eliza mentions to Kara and Alex that Jeremiah has died of cardiac arrest while helping aliens in South America.
 After some reluctancies, Alex was finally able to attend his funeral in Midvale.
 It was revealed that Lex Luthor tricked Eve Teschmacher into killing him by lying that Jeremiah was the Leviathan agent who killed her father.
 Lex retained footage of the murder to ensure Eve's loyalty to him and keep her from going to Supergirl for help.

 Cain previously portrayed Superman in Lois & Clark: The New Adventures of Superman.

 Vasquez

-Vasquez (portrayed by Briana Venskus; seasons 1-3) is a DEO agent who often works closely with Hank (J'onn), Alex, and Kara/Supergirl and is responsible for coordinating/relaying information on alien attacks or other incidents.
+Vasquez (Briana Venskus; seasons 1–3) is a DEO agent who often works closely with Hank (J'onn), Alex, and Kara/Supergirl and is responsible for coordinating/relaying information on alien attacks or other incidents.